muppet9010/Factorio-Utils/README.md

 - gui-actions-closed.lua = Library to register and handle base game GUI types being closed, allows registering and handling functions in a modular way.
 - gui-actions-opened.lua = Library to register and handle base game GUI types being opened, allows registering and handling functions in a modular way.
 - gui-util.lua = Library to support making, storing and accessing GUI elements.
-- interfaces.lua = Library to allow registering functions as interfaces internally within the mod to support modualr mod design.
 - logging.lua = Logging functions.
 - settings-manager.lua = Library to support using mod settings to acept and array of values for N instances of something.
 Rather than having to add lots of repeat mod settings entry boxes.
 - style-data.lua = Contains the default style prototypes for GUIs I use in mods.
 WARNING: adds directly to game prototypes and so is not self contained within each mod instance, version mismatch can cause overwriting in rare scenarios.